-Centrally Sponsored Schemes:
+Centrally Sponsored Schemes:-

-Hostels for ST Boys and ST Girls:
+Hostels for ST Boys and ST Girls:-

 At College/University level 6 Boys and 10 Girls Hostels and 2 Girls hostel at ITI Shamshi and ITI Chamba have been constructed for ST Students under Centrally Sponsored Scheme and are in function.
 Two Girls Hostel at NIT Hamirpur and H.P.
-University, Shimla are under construction.
+University, Shimla have been constructed and are functional.
 Boys hostel at High School Rangrik, Sarkhang School Tabo and Middle School Kee Gompa are also constructed under CSS.